 Exercise normal safety precautions in Serbia.
 Use common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

-- Some areas and situations are prone to violence against foreigners.
+- Violence against foreigners can occur in some areas and situations.
 Avoid trouble spots and be ready to leave quickly from nightclubs, bars and inner-city suburbs if trouble arises.
-See Safety and security.
+See

 Entry and exit